antero111/plugin-presets/README.md

 <details>
   <summary>How to revert back to default RuneLite settings</summary>
     If you need to revert back to default RuneLite settings, delete the <code>settings.properties</code> file from <code>~/.runelite/</code> and reload your client.
-This does not affect any of your presets but your current plugin configurations will be set to default values.
+This does not affect any of your plugin presets but <i>all</i> of your current plugin configurations will be set to default values.
 (This works for all plugins, not a Plugin Presets feature.)
 </details>

 ### Sharing plugin presets